reynoldsan3/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-Availability, Web Security and Web Traffic
+* What aspect of security do load balancers protect?
+Answer: Availability, Web Security and Web Traffic

  What is the advantage of a jump box?
 Security, Access Control